 - What can I do today/this week that will help me reach my definition of success?

-- How can I love myself better so that I can fulfill my purpose and mission?
+- How can I take care of myself better so that I can fulfill my purpose and mission?

-I use vision statements for each life area that’s a priority to me in three main categories (Personal, People and Projects) rather than “goals”.
+I use vision statements for three priority areas (Personal, People and Projects) rather than “goals”.

 Highlighting My Word of the Year

 I also focus on my Word of the Year.
 Choosing an Inspired Word of the Year has dramatically changed my life over the past ten years and helped me to move toward the life I want to lead.

 See How to Choose a Word of the Year HERE.